+Since COVID symptoms and teeth and gums may be related, it’s important to take proper oral hygiene measures.
 Seniors or people with gingivitis should schedule an appointment with their dentist as soon as possible.
 Elderly patients are more likely to have gum disease, and researchers are hoping nursing homes will implement a dental screening protocol to assess risk.
 They are also hoping hospitals will check patients for gum disease.

 How Can You Prevent Gum Disease?

 The first step in having healthy gums is to floss and brush twice daily, and use a mouth rinse.
 Mouth rinses have been shown to eliminate food particles and debris, reduce plaque, and help prevent or reduce gingivitis.
 Using a mouth rinse like CTx3 Rinse will also ensure your mouth and gums stay healthy and lower your risk of cavities.
-Regular checkups to your dentist for a proper cleaning and screening is also important for good oral health.
+Regular checkups with your dentist for a proper cleaning and screening are also important for good oral health.
 Reducing sugar intake and having a healthy diet are all ways you can improve your gums.

 During these uncertain and stressful times, health concerns can be overwhelming.
 Knowing that we can improve our risk of respiratory failure by picking up our toothbrush and visiting the dentist is a positive step forward.
 There is power in knowledge, and this is especially hopeful for those who are older and vulnerable.
-Taking care of our oral health is ultimately taking care of ourselves, period.
+Taking care of our oral health is ultimately taking care of ourselves—period.
 As we continue to wash our hands and wear our masks, don’t forget the daily routines such as brushing our teeth that continue to help protect us.
 Stay safe and protect your gums.